Co-dimension one stable blowup for the supercritical cubic wave equation: Introduction

-Based on the information on the spectrum of $\mb L_a$ and suitable bounds on the resolvent, we conclude Section \ref{Sec:Spectrum_growthbounds} with estimates for the semigroup $\mb S_a(\tau)$ that guarantee exponetial decay `transversal' to the unstable directions.
+for all $a \in\R^7$ that are sufficiently small.
+Based on the information on the spectrum of $\mb L_a$ and suitable bounds on the resolvent, we conclude Section \ref{Sec:Spectrum_growthbounds} with estimates for the semigroup $\mb S_a(\tau)$ that guarantee exponential decay on a stable subspace defined via spectral projection.
 Another indispensable ingredient of the proof of the main result are Lipschitz estimates with respect to $a$, for basically all relevant quantities that occur at the linear (and later at the nonlinear) level. \\

 In Section \ref{Sec:Nonlin_Pert} we turn to the analysis of Eq.~\eqref{Eq:Intro_Nonlin_ModEq}.
 In fact, we study the associated integral equation